 Berghold’s was the last stop on my Lodi wine trail.
 I loved every single stop on the way and I wish I could have done more.
 There is however only as much my liver can take.
 For any wine lover, Lodi is definitely a location you must pay a visit to.

 One last winery I would like to mention is Sorelle.
-It is located closer to Stockton then Lodi but has so much to offer that I had to include it in my post.
+It is located closer to Stockton than Lodi but has so much to offer that I had to include it in my post.

-This beautiful 18th century estate is a beautiful summer hang out.
+This beautiful 18th-century estate is a beautiful summer hang-out.
 It regularly hosts public and private garden parties and is an ideal choice for a romantic wedding.
 The assortment of wine is also vast and impressive.
-Instead of a variety of French grapes, witnessed during our previous stops, Sorelle focuses on Italian grapes.
-Their wine tasting menu offers a large variety.
+Instead of a variety of French grapes, as witnessed during our previous stops, Sorelle focuses on Italian grapes.
+Their wine-tasting menu offers a large variety.
 Some of my favorites were crispy and light whites such as Pinot Grigio or Chardonnay or the bolder fuller red wines like Primitivo, or their house blend Russo Red.